kevin218/Eureka/docs/source/ecf.rst

 '''''''''''''
 The integer width of the highpass filter when subtracting the continuum

-sigma_clip
+clip_unbinned
 ''''''''''
+Whether or not sigma clipping should be performed on the unbinned 1D time series

+clip_binned
+''''''''''
-Whether or not sigma clipping should be performed on the 1D time series
+Whether or not sigma clipping should be performed on the binned 1D time series

 sigma
 '''''